Haider982/webserver.js/README.md

 # webserver.js
-A webserver built with node.js
+An open-source webserver built with node.js

 # Requirements
-Install node.js
+Install node.jsa

+# Running

+Run the cmd file called "run.cmd"
+Add it to startup for it to startup with the OS.